Pran25/Lohari/README.md

 **Lohari Fabrication Store** is designed to digitize and simplify the operations of a fabrication business.

-The application follows a **microservices-based architecture**, where individual business capabilities are separated into independent Spring Boot services.
+The application follows a **monolithic-based architecture**, where individual business capabilities are separated into independent Spring Boot services.
 A ReactJS frontend communicates with the backend through an API Gateway.

 ### Key objectives